jsgosnell/CUNY-BioStats/practice_problems/2020_quizzes_and_exams/Quiz_4_answers.md

 Make sure your answers include

 -   null hypothesis
 -   alternative hypothesis
 -   explanation for test you will use
-  - results from statistical test (including post-hoc tests if needed\!)
+-   results from statistical test (including post-hoc tests if needed!)
 -   clear explanation of how results relate to your stated hypotheses